LNP-BP/LNPBPs/lnpbp-0001.md

 **message** using elliptic curve properties.
 The procedure uses the discrete log problem (DLP) as a proof of existence & knowledge of certain information about the message by some party (Alice) without exposing the original message.
 This is done by adding to a public key, for which Alice knows the corresponding private key, a hash of the message multiplied on the generator point `G` of the elliptic curve.
 This produces a **tweaked** public key, containing the commitment.
 At a later time Alice may prove her past knowledge of the original message (at the time when the commitment was created) by providing a signature corresponding to the original public key and the message itself.

-The main advantage of the public key tweak procedure is the fact that a tweaked key, or a corresponding signature, can't be distinguished from any other public keys or signatures; this property allows to hide the actual commitment in such a way that it can only be known to those parties which have knowledge of the secrets: the original public and/or key pair **and** a message.
+The main advantage of the public key tweak procedure is the fact that a tweaked key, or a corresponding signature, can't be distinguished from any other public keys or signatures; this property allows to hide the actual commitment in such a way that it can only be known to those parties which have knowledge of the
+secrets: the original public and/or key pair **and** a message.

-This type of commitment was originally proposed as a part of the "pay to contract" concept by Ilja Gerhardt and Timo Hanke in [1] and later used by Eternity Wall [2] for the same purpose.
+This type of commitment was originally proposed as a part of the *pay to contract* concept by Ilja Gerhardt and Timo Hanke in [1] and later used by Eternity Wall [2] for the same purpose.
 However, these proposals were arguably vulnerable to length-extension attacks and, more importantly, were not applicable to scenarios when multiple public keys are used (for instance, multi-signature bitcoin transaction outputs).
 These problems were fixed as a part of the sidechain-design efforts by Blockstream [3], which proposed to utilize a HMAC function and also introduced a nonce in the concept.

 Here we propose a standardization of the algorithm based on the original Eternity Wall and Blockstream work, enhanced with Pieter Wuille's Tagged Hashes procedure, coming from a specification on Schnorr signatures in Bitcoin [4], also used in the Taproot proposal [5].
 This procedure prevents cross-protocol collisions, such that the original message's byte sequence can't be reinterpreted under another protocol.

 ## Motivation

 Publication of cryptographic commitments to the Bitcoin blockchain is a widely used mechanism, allowing timestamping of the commitment: it can be used to prove the fact that some information was known before a certain period in time without revealing the actual information.
 Use of elliptic curve homomorphic properties allows to perform such commitments without increasing the size of the transaction, by leveraging existing transaction outputs and not polluting blockchain space with excessive OP_RETURNs.
 However, as of today, there is no single standard for such commitments.
 While different practices for that purpose exist (see [1, 2, 3]), they contain multiple collision risks, such as the possibility of length-extension attacks and cross-protocol replay attacks.
-Or they can't be applied in situations where multiple public keys are used (multi-signature or custom bitcoin scripts).
+Or they can't be applied in situations where multiple public keys are used ( multi-signature or custom bitcoin scripts).
 This standard combines existing best practices into a single algorithm, that avoids all of those issues.

 ## Specification